hhftechnology/gerbil/System-Architecture-Documentation.md

 ```

 ### Description:
-- **Configuration**: The application reads from a configuration file that specifies settings like private keys, listen ports, and peers.
+- **Configuration**: The application reads from a configuration file or over the API that specifies settings like private keys, listen ports, and peers.
 - **Main Application**: Orchestrates the flow by initializing components and executing commands based on user input.
 - **Logger**: Captures events during execution for later review.
 - **WireGuard API**: Interacts with the underlying WireGuard service to manage VPN tunnels.